Élise Bruyère

 Élise Bruyère (1776–1847) was a French painter who specialized in portraits and floral still lifes.

-Bruyère was the daughter of Jean-Jacques-François Le Barbier (1738–1836), a noted French writer, illustrator, and painter of French historical scenes.
+Bruyère was the daughter of Jean-Jacques-François Le Barbier (1738–1826), a noted French writer, illustrator, and painter of French historical scenes.
 Her sister Henriette was also a painter.
 Bruyère was of the Realist school of French painting, she had studied with Jean-Baptiste Jacques Augustin and Jan Frans van Dael and her still lifes, particularly her paintings of flowers, are remarkably detailed.
 A typical work, Vase de fleurs, is in the Musée du Louvre in Paris.

+In 1795 she married the civil engineer Louis Bruyère.